A J Caley of Norwich was one of the largest chocolate manufacturers in Britain.

 Chocolate, especially Easter eggs, was the most important manufacture by this time.
 Christmas cracker production was also important, and the division employed hundreds of people year round.

 A J Caley & Son had become loss-making by the early 1930s, and the factory was about to be closed.

 John Mackintosh & Sons of Halifax acquired A J Caley & Son for £138,000 in 1932.
 Mackintosh was motivated by the opportunity to increase its productive capacity, which had outgrown their own Halifax site.

 In the first year of acquisition the Caley works was greatly expanded.
 In order to render A J Caley profitable, hundreds of product lines and several departments were discontinued.

 There were nearly 1,500 employees at Norwich by 1935, more than ever before.
 A J Caley sales grew eightfold between 1933 and 1938.

 Caley’s expertise in chocolate manufacture allowed Mackintosh to introduce new product lines such as Rolo and Quality Street.

-Caley initially operated under independent management, but in 1939 control was brought under the Mackintosh umbrella.
+Caley initially operated under independent management, but control was brought under the Mackintosh umbrella from 1939.

 The Caley’s brand name was phased out in the early 1960s.